★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

-Sony Group Corporation is a diversified entertainment and technology company with major continuing segments in Game & Network Services (PlayStation), Music, Pictures, Entertainment, Technology & Services (electronics and creator tools), and Imaging & Sensing Solutions (image sensors).
-Core moats include PlayStation platform dynamics (players and developers) and Sony's scale/know-how in CMOS image sensors (high capex plus manufacturing learning effects).
-Music and Pictures add durable content-rights cash flows through catalogs and library licensing, but are exposed to hit-driven cycles and distributor bargaining power in streaming.
-ET&S is structurally competitive, with differentiation strongest in premium categories and creator ecosystems rather than mass-market consumer electronics.
-Sony is also separating its Financial Services business via a partial spin-off/listing (expected October 1, 2025) and is emphasizing performance metrics excluding Financial Services.
+Sony Group Corporation is now a more focused entertainment and technology company after the October 1, 2025 partial spin-off of Sony Financial Group.
+FY2025 continuing revenue is led by Game & Network Services, with larger weights from Music and Imaging & Sensing Solutions than a year earlier.
+Core moats include PlayStation platform dynamics and Sony's scale/know-how in CMOS image sensors.
+Music and Pictures add content-rights cash flows through catalogs and library licensing, but remain exposed to hit cycles and distributor bargaining power.
+ET&S is structurally competitive, with differentiation strongest in premium creator tools rather than mass-market electronics.

 Primary segment